trustoverip/TechArch/spec.md

 **Figure 5: The three basic types of component systems in ToIP architecture**

 The definition of each system is anchored to its defined (and agreed) locus of control, i.e., who is able to exert control over the operation of that system.
 Clarity about the locus of control and the dependencies between systems is critical as end-to-end trust is constructed between any two Endpoint Systems.
 Each system, whether it is classified as an Endpoint System, Intermediary System or Supporting System, defines its own locus of control.
 An Endpoint System, for example, may be a tiny IoT device, a personal smartphone, or a large capacity service hosted in a cloud.
+The terms such as 'local or remote' or 'within, internal or outside' an Endpoint System should be understood as being with respect to its locus of control rather than physical location.
 What matters to the architecture is that it exhibits a consistent locus of control and, therefore, consistent interaction protocols with respect to other systems.

 These subsystems collaborate with each other through three types of consistent ToIP interactions:
   1. Endpoint System to Endpoint System